 - In Shin Megami Tensei IV, the Expanse is the key of travel between universes, and the White have transformed it into a White Void Room.
 Destroy them, and the true Expanse will be revealed - a barren plane of red soil, named specifically as the origin of all gods and demons.

 - The Void in RuneScape, the emptiness between all other planes of existence, where everything is pure white and portals from it are known to spew out annoying pests that are only stopped by the Void Knights.
-The Abyss is a slightly different version as it connects all dimensions.
+The Abyss serves a similar role as linking various portals and dimensions, but is itself more of a Womb Level.

 - The Rift/The Void in the Final Fantasy universe.
 It first appears in Final Fantasy V and it or a very similar dimension have popped up in several games since.
 Dissidia: Final Fantasy heavily implies the games of the series take place in the same multiverse with The Void acting as the space between worlds via which beings can travel between them, in turn implying it is indeed the same concept in each appearance.